mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

     add $r3, $r4, $r5
     add $r4, $r5, $r6

-It is very likely that the ADD instructions will finish executing before the Store Word as the scheduler identified that the result of the Store Word affects only ``$r2`` which is not used in the subsequent instructions.
+It is very likely that the ADD instructions will finish executing before the Store Word as the scheduler identified the result of the Store Word affects only ``$r2`` which is not used in the subsequent instructions.
 Because instructions are always *issued* in order, the re-use of ``$r4`` is not a problem here either.
 It will always be read from the register file before the final ADD instruction is issued.

 Execution Units
 +++++++++++++++

-The execution units in the Raisin64 are entirely independent modules with a standard set of control signals
+The execution units in the Raisin64 are entirely independent modules with a standard set of control signals:

 .. code-block:: verilog